-A student who is transferring course work from a private or out of state school may not need to take the TASP Test or may need to only take part of the TASP Test.
-This rule has many restrictions so please check with the TASP office before assuming it applies to you.
+A student who is transferring coursework from a private or out-of-state school may not need to take an assessment test.
+This rule has many restrictions, so please check with the Success Initiative Program Office.
 The following statements apply to exact transfer courses and not to electives, ELNA courses.
-They also must have been taken at private or out of state schools.
-A student who transfers a grade of "A" or "B" in ENG 1310 or 1320 will be regarded as having passed the writing part of the TASP test.
-A student who transfers a grade of "A" or "B" in MATH 1315 or 1317 will be regarded as having passed the mathematics part of the TASP test.
-A student who transfers a grade of "A" or "B" in any one of the following will be regarded as having passed the reading part of the TASP Test: HIST 1310, 1320; POSI 2310, 2320; PSY 1300; ENG 2310, 2320, 2330, 2340, 2359 or 2360.
-If a student has passed some part of the TASP Test by grades, the student should take the remaining parts of the TASP Test prior to attempting to register for classes at SWT.
+They also must have been taken at private or out-of-state schools.
+A student who transfers a grade of "A", "B", or "C" in Mathematics 1315 or 1317 will be regarded as having passed the Mathematics part of the assessment test.
+A student who transfers a grade of "A", "B", or "C" in any one of the following will be regarded as having passed the reading part of the assessment test: History 1310, 1320; Political Science 2310, 2320; Psychology 1300; English 2310, 2320, 2330, 2340, 2359, 2306.
+If a student has passed some part of the assessment test satisfactorily, he or she should take the remaining parts of the test prior to attempting to register for classes at Texas State.

-If you are an incoming student and you have taken the TASP Test and SWT does not have your scores, then go to the Academic Skills Program Office.
-For all questions about TASP or TASP Exemptions call the Academic Skills Program Office.
+If you are an incoming student and you have taken an assessment test but we do not have your scores, then go to the Success Initiative Program Office for additional information.
+For all questions about the Success Initiative or exemptions, please call the Success Initiative Program Office at (512) 245-3942.

 Requirements in History and Government.
-Texas law requires that every student graduating from a state-supported college or university must take six semester hours of American history and six semester hours of American government.
-Both of these requirements are included in SWT's general education core curriculum.
-According to current law, up to three semester hours of credit in a junior or senior ROTC course may be applied to the history requirement and up to three hours to the government requirement.
+Texas law requires that every student graduating from a statesupported college or university must take six semester hours of American history and six semester hours of American government.
+Both of these requirements are included in Texas State's general education core curriculum.
+According to current law, up to three semester hours of credit in a junior or senior ROTC course may be applied to the core curriculum history requirement (HIST 1310 or 1320) and up to three hours to the core curriculum government requirement (POSI 2320 only).